-The following information, prepared as at April 21, 2015 should be read in conjunction with the audited consolidated financial statements of PolyMet Mining Corp. ("PolyMet" or the "Company") as at January 31, 2015 and 2014 and for each of the years in the three year period ended January 31, 2015 and related notes attached thereto, which are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+The following information, prepared as at September 3, 2015, should be read in conjunction with the unaudited condensed interim consolidated financial statements of PolyMet Mining Corp. ("PolyMet" or the "Company") as at July 31, 2015 and for the three and six months ended July 31, 2015 and related notes attached thereto, which are prepared in accordance with IAS 34, Interim Financial Reporting and in conjunction with the audited consolidated financial statements for the year ended January 31, 2015 prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
 All amounts are expressed in United States ("US") dollars unless otherwise indicated.